W. W. Phelps (Mormon): Involvement in Latter Day Saint movement

 Phelps purchased a copy of the Book of Mormon from Parley P. Pratt on April 9, 1830, just three days after Church of Christ was organized.
-He and his wife Sally Waterman read the book and "became converted to its truth."
+He and his wife, Sally, read the book and "became converted to its truth."
 Phelps then met Joseph Smith on December 24, 1830, and became convinced that Smith was a prophet.
 On April 29, 1831, Phelps was imprisoned at Lyons, New York, by a "couple of Presbyterian traders, for a small debt, for the purpose, as [he] was informed, of 'keeping [him] from joining the Mormons.'"